-riods with spectra for less than eight positions are due to malfunctioning sensors).
+Time-averaged wave energy density spectra at all cross-shore monitoring positions are plotted for each deployment (periods with spectra for less than eight positions are due to malfunctioning sensors).
 Obtained wave data cover a wide range of tidal conditions, although neap tides are poorly represented in the data as water levels remained too low to flood the entire transect.

-Despite the high-energy period observed over the last deployment (Figs. 9 and 11), there were overall periods with moderate wave conditions (Fig. 10).
-The wave energy density spectra at the front of most monitoring positions at both transects were found to be independent of the local water depth.
-In general, the observed wave energy was low during the first two periods of data collection (Fig. 9) but heightened from mid-December when wind directions turned onshore.
-Wave energy increased during the subsequent deployments with the most energetic conditions being observed in the December-January deployment (Figs. 9 and 10).
-This may be attributed to tropical storms or hurricanes in the Atlantic Ocean or Caribbean Sea, as well as from severe depressions originating from the northern part of the Atlantic Ocean (van Ledden et al., 2009).
+Despite the high-energy period observed over the last deployment (Fig. 9 and Fig. 11) there were overall periods with moderate wave conditions (Fig. 10).
+The wave energy density spectra at the front most monitoring positions at both transects were found to be independent of the local water depth.
+In general, the observed wave energy was low during the first two periods of data collection (Fig. 9), but heightened from mid December when wind directions turned onshore.
+Wave energy increased during the subsequent deployments with the most energetic conditions being observed in the December/January deployment (Fig. 9, Fig. 10).
+This may be attributed to tropical storms or hurricanes in the Atlantic Ocean or Caribbean Sea, as well as from severe depressions originating from the northern part of the Atlantic Ocean ((Van Ledden et al., 2009).

-The wave spectra for the Chateau Margot transect were not characteristically unimodal, but the mean wave periods varied mainly between 2-7 s for all deployments.
-Offshore, the wave climate is characterized by average peak periods between 6 and 10 s with highs of 16 s during the period September to April.
+The wave spectra for the Chateau transect were not characteristically uni-modal but the mean wave periods varied mainly between either 2-7 s for all deployments.
+Offshore, the wave climate is characterised by average peak periods between 6 and 10 s with highs of 16 s during the period of September to April.
 The transect was typically exposed to swell waves (10-20 s) and infragravity waves (25-250 s) during the deployments.
-The infragravity waves ranged between 5-10 cm in height, while the swell waves were 20-80 cm.
+The infragravity waves ranged between 5-10 cm in height while the swell waves were 20-80 cm.

-Local increases in the wave energy density in the swell wave regime were observed between consecutive sensors during the measurements (Figs. 9 and 10).
-Such an increase in the energy density of the low-frequency component of the energy density spectra can be induced by (i) enhanced shoaling of shorter waves and (ii) energy transfer to lower frequencies by nonlinear wave-wave interactions (Elgar and Raubenheimer, 2008).
+Local increases of the wave energy density in the swell wave regime was observed between consecutive sensors during the measurements (Fig. 9 and Fig. 10).
+Such an increase of the energy density of the low-frequency component of the energy density spectra can be induced by (i) enhanced shoaling of shorter waves and (ii) energy transfer to lower frequencies by nonlinear wave-wave interactions (Elgar and Raubenheimer, 2008).